LonePineGames/friday-facts/_posts/2019-11-15-building-a-city.markdown

 # Issue #5 - Triangles

 Any two roads that are not at 90 degree angles to each other create a triangular space that can't be filled by the rectangular building designs.
 I could add a feature to the building designer to allow for triangular buildings.
 Triangular Buildings would have to be stretched to fit different triangle shapes.

 # Issue #6 - Setbacks

-Inevitably there will be some empty space, such as the space between the road and the building (the setback).
+Inevitably there will be some empty space, such as the space between roads and buildings (the setback).
 That space should be pavement rather than grass, and so the game now renders pavement on the terrain starting around density tier 5.
 This means that there can't be any grass in the city center, unless I add a decoration for a "box of grass".
 Additionally, the road edges should look more like sidewalks than a dirt shoulder, so I'm working on graphics for sidewalks.
 (Note that we are a long way from pedestrian simulation, but you can use your imagination for now.)

 {% include image.html class="caption-top"
   url="/assets/images/pavement2.png"
   description="The Pavement Must Grow."
 %}

 I expect to make progress on most of these issues in the month of December, or during the closed alpha starting in January.
-If this is important to you, or if it isn't and you would rather I prioritize something else, you can let me know!
+If this is important to you, or if it isn't and you would rather I prioritize something else, let me know!
 The IndieGoGo crowdfunding campaign starts before the end of the month, and hopefully as soon as next week.
-Contributors will get votes in the development priorities poll, allowing you to influence the design direction of New Cities!
+Contributors will have the opportunity to vote in the development priorities poll, allowing you to influence the design direction of New Cities!

 To know just when the crowdfunding campaign goes live, join the [discord], [subreddit], and [twitter].